ChatFAQ/ChatFAQ/doc/source/modules/configuration/index.md

 To configure this server you need to:

 - You need to specify the model that you want to use inside this [`Dockerfile`](https://github.com/ChatFAQ/ChatFAQ/tree/develop/model_engines/llm), and then follow [this instructions](https://github.com/ChatFAQ/ChatFAQ/tree/develop/model_engines/llm).
-- - You need to specify the URL of the vLLM server in the `.env`.
-Usually it will be `VLLM_ENDPOINT_URL=http://localhost:5000/generate`.
 - Start the back, go to the admin and from it you only need to specify that you want to use the `vLLM Client`.

 ### Prompt Config